ngrx/platform/docs/store/selectors.md

 );
 ```

-There is also an overload on the `createFeatureSelector` method which allows a better typechecking.
+There is also an overload on the `createFeatureSelector` method, which allows a better typechecking.
 The example from above would become:

 ```ts